dojo505/tidyData/README.md

 directories with additional files in this directory describing the variables.

+run_analysis.R needs several files to run and will produce output in the tidy_output directory.

+(note: due to file size issues I have not uploaded the raw data to GitHub)

 1. Source of Raw Data
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset